markxnelson/datarefactoringadvisor/livelab/collect-database-workload/README.md

 ## CREATE SQL TUNING SET

-The provided PL/SQL code is using the `DBMS_SQLTUNE` package in Oracle to create a SQL Tuning Set (STS) named `tkdradata`.
+The provided PL/SQL code is using the `DBMS_SQLTUNE` package in Oracle to create a SQL Tuning Set (STS) named `MY_SQLTUNE_DATASET_NAME`.
 A SQL Tuning Set is a database object that contains a set of SQL statements along with their execution statistics and context information.

 Create the SQL Tuning Set by running the following in the SQL Console.
 Past the text in the console worksheet and hit the **Run** button